 There are so many breeds of dog that it’s really true that there’s a breed for everyone.
-If you are considering getting a new dog, please download our Ultimate Puppy Guide featured above, and browse our many pages on choosing and caring for dogs.
+You can read our quick summaries of 130 breeds here,

 Nutrition and Dental Care

+Puppies are vaccinated with ‘C5’ vaccines including parvovirus, distemper, hepatitis, bordetella and parainfluenza protection.
 For information on the diseases, visit What do vaccines actually do?

 It is now possible to give puppies their puppy immunisation at 10 weeks of age.
 This allows them to socialise and exercise from 11 weeks of age.
 For information on our early puppy vaccination visit Puppy Vaccination.

 Adult dogs now receive their vaccinations using a vaccine with allows protection against parvovirus, distemper and hepatitis (C3) for three years.
 This allows us to give them yearly vaccinations for canine cough only and a 3-yearly C5 to maintain a full C5-standard of immunity.

 Heartworm is a serious cause of illness in dogs in Adelaide.
-Read all about heartworm here (warning- there are some nasty pictures).
+Read all about heartworm here (warning- there are some nasty pictures!).

-At first glance there seems to be a bewildering array of choices on offer for heartworm control.
+Prevention of heartworm infection is important but at first glance there seems to be a bewildering array of choices.
 See our page at on choosing the right product at Heartworm, Flea and Intestinal Worm Protection for Dogs.